dimitri-nicolo/calico/getting-started/kubernetes/self-managed-on-prem/docker-enterprise.md

 - Install the UCP client bundle for accessing the cluster.
 See [Docker Universal Control Plane CLI-Based Access](https://docs.docker.com/ee/ucp/user-access/cli/).

+- After installing the "Universal Control Plane (UCP)", enable the option "Allow all authenticated users, including service accounts, to schedule on all nodes, including UCP managers and DTR nodes."

 - Install `kubectl` CLI tool.
 See [Install and Set Up kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

 ### How to